Council & Staff

 Whitney Hamblin, Membership Director

 Her accomplishments include a 2,189 mile Northbound thru-hike of the Appalachian Trail in 2016, walking from Georgia to Maine through 14 states.
-Whitney also survived 21-days in the Brazilian Rain Forest on season 10 of Discovery Channel's Naked and Afraid.
+Whitney also survived 21-days in the Brazilian Rain Forest on season 10 of Discovery Channel's Naked & Afraid.
 In her free time, Whitney loves to hike, forage, and play in the creek hunting arrowheads and agates.
 She is also a firm supporter of eating dessert first.